This Help File Page was last Modified on 07/10/2018

 •So, your Company will have Real Time Posting in the Background and Anytime Reporting capabilities by using this seamlessly integrated General Ledger System.

-❑The General Ledger System Reporting Capabilities - These are the predefined reports available within the General Ledger System, all of which may Printed, and/or converted to a PDF, and/or various other types of documents, and/or Exported to an Excel® Spreadsheet file:
+❑The General Ledger System Reporting Capabilities - These are the predefined reports available within the General Ledger System, all of which may Printed, and/or converted to a PDF or various other types of documents, and/or Exported to an Excel® Spreadsheet file:

-a)Balance Sheet - for reporting Asset.
+a)Balance Sheet - provides a report of the Asset.
 Liability and Equity balances.

-c)General Journal - lists any manually entered Financial Transactions which have been made for the date(s) you specify.
+d)General Journal - provides a list of any manually entered Financial Transactions which have been made for the date(s) you specify.

-❖Help File Chapter Topic references may be described within this Help Files Electronic Document as "Chapters", "Chapter Topics", "sub-chapters", and/or "Topics" but will all represent the same thing, a Chapter (e.g., Topic) within these Help Files which contains the required (referenced) information.
+❖Help File Chapter Topic references described within this Help Files Electronic Document as "Chapters", "Chapter Topics", "sub-chapters", and/or "Topics" will all represent the same thing, a Chapter (e.g., Topic) within these Help Files which contains the required (referenced) information.

 1)Read Understanding a General Ledger System chapter and its associated sub-chapters